haam-community/haam-summer-school/docs/2026/README.md

 ## Where

-We are running this virtual edition of the HAAM Summer School on **WorkAdventure**.
+We are running this virtual edition of the HAAM Summer School on [WorkAdventure](https://workadventu.re/).

+If you're not familiar with this platform please see the how-to we prepared, along with a map of our HAAM Summer School world [here](https://drive.google.com/file/d/1mkd1869V3-TpYCYKfdtlrc6gsfFlfh2F/view?usp=sharing).

 <!--, on the [HAAM workspace](https://app.gather.town/events/eozSbSqyTOeSmmVNyvBX).